Little Ray & Shark Patch Things Up

-Erratic, splashing motions beckon sharks.
+Erratic, splashing motions attract sharks.
 People may get sampled out of curiosity.
 It is wise to stay in shallow, clear waters near shore.
 Movement in murky water is risky.

-Jumping into the water may attract sharks.
+Jumping into the water is noticed by sharks.
 Most ocean-goers fear bites from these potential killers.
-Comfortably on top of the food chain, these fish project no reciprocal sense of danger.
+Comfortably on top of the food chain, these fish show no sense of danger.

-It is risky to block a predator's travels.
+It is risky to block a shark's travels.
 An adult person looms large in water.
 Aggressive species may launch attacks when provoked by unwanted activities in their territory.

-It never is smart to bump into or touch wild stingrays or sharks.
-Angry or frightened specimens can turn on perceived enemies with harrowing speed and life-threatening weapons.
+It is not smart to bump into or touch wild stingrays or sharks.
+Angry or frightened animals can turn on perceived enemies with mind-boggling speed and life-threatening weapons.

 It should come as no surprise that boaters step out of their crafts to enter the water.
 Far from shore, the ocean is a place of danger.
 Sharks lurking under the waves are natural swimmers.